ValveSoftware/Proton/README.md

 to facilitate this.

 Most users will prefer to use Proton provided by the Steam client itself.
-The source code is provided to enable advanced users the ability to alter Proton.
+The source code is provided to give advanced users the ability to alter Proton.
 For example, some users may wish to use a different version of Wine with a particular title.